 Table 5-4 and Figure 5-4 show that the IPA's capacity hedging strategy has had a positive impact on the overall price paid by Ameren Illinois eligible retail customers.
 While the price in the MISO PRA has shown considerable volatility, from 2016-2017 through 2021-2022 that price was lower than the weighted average price from the IPA's bilateral procurements and the overall weighted price benefitted Ameren Illinois eligible retail customers.
 Also, for the 2022-2023 Delivery Year the weighted average price from the IPA's bilateral procurements, at \$27.50/MW-Day was lower than the MISO PRA price at \$236.66/MW-Day.
-The overall weighted price of \$132.08/MW-Day is 44% lower than the MISO PRA price which shows the benefit of the IPA's hedging strategy.
-This price is actually lower than the weighted average price from the IPA's bilateral procurements in 2016-2017 and 2017-2018.
+The overall weighted price of \$132.08/MW-Day is 44% lower than the MISO PRA price which shows the benefit of the IPA's bilateral procurements in 2016-2017 and 2017-2018.